deutsche-nationalbibliothek/casimir-workshop/workbooks/01_set-terieval-metrics.html.md

 The column `support` indicates how many instances on the intermediate level have contributed to the final score.
 For `doc_id` grouping, this is the number of documents.
 For `label_id` grouping, this is the number of subject terms.
-By default, CASIMiR ignores documents or subject terms that have no predicted when computing precision macro averages.
+By default, CASIMiR ignores documents or subject terms that have no predictions when computing precision macro averages.
 This avoids zero-division issues.
-To be coherent with other packages, you can change this behaviour by using the argument `replace_zero_division_with = 0` which will set precision to 0 for documents or subject terms with no predictions, if they have occurences in the gold standard.
+To be coherent with other packages like [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html), you can change this behaviour by using the argument `replace_zero_division_with = 0` which will set precision to 0 for documents or subject terms with no predictions, if they have occurences in the gold standard.